 I get over to the tent for a couple of hours sleep.
-By 0930 the tent is so hot, I'm still soaking in sweat.
+By 0930 the tent is so hot, I am soaking in sweat.
 It's either head for "The Strip" or go crazy in frustration at being thirsty and sweating so bad I can't sleep due to the heat.
-After a couple of beers, I walk out back of the bar to the "Restroom"; a pit five feet by five feet and no telling how deeply filled with (how do I word this) used beer.
-I have to get close but not too close because Dude if you fall in there you will dissolve before you can crawl out-and no one will ever know you're missing in action.
+After a couple of beers, I walk out back of the bar to the "Restroom", a pit five feet by five feet and no telling how deeply filled with (how do I word this) used beer.
+I have to get close but no too close because Dude if you fall in there you will dissolve before you can crawl out.

 Well, back to the camp because guardmount for Nui Dat and the other outposts come early since you have to walk up there and after dark, you will be in serious danger of breaking a leg or worse and you have to have your equipment laid out so you know where it is and what's yours.

 But you get used to it (or learn to put up with it) and take convoys to break the monotony.